10 Tips for a Smooth Medical

 9. SPECIAL ISSUANCE: If you have a condition that will require specific medical testing for a special issuance, have the testing done well in advance of your medical and comply with all of the requests documented in your special issuance letter.
 Also remember to bring your special issuance paperwork with you for your appointment.

-10. CALL ME: When in doubt, or if you have any questions, give me a call: 512-843-5559.
+10. CALL US: When in doubt, or if you have any questions, give us a call: 512-843-5559.
 Please understand that data entered into MedXPress is valid for 60 days and that once an AME uses your confirmation number and opens your MedXPress file, it will take 90 days before you can have another examination.
 If you have concerns about your pending exam, please let me know BEFORE we enter the FAA system.

 (PAID ADVERTISEMENT BELOW:)